 Columbus is home to two Major League teams with the Columbus Blue Jackets Hockey and the Columbus Crew SC, plus the Columbus Clippers minor league baseball team, and Ohio State University and other college athletics, so there are plenty of great sports to watch all year.
 Ticket prices vary, but there are cheap seats to be had at all, and you’re guaranteed to have a great time.
 The Columbus Clippers baseball games are an especially amazing value with tickets starting at just $6, and the stadium has an energetic atmosphere even if the game is just 1-1 by the seventh inning stretch.

 Stroll the Scioto Mile

 While you can do this year-round, there’s nothing like getting out for a long walk once the weather has finally stabilized after winter and spring.
 This renovated green space along the Scioto River is a fantastic place to take a short or long stroll or jog, no matter the season.
 There are several festivals held on the riverfront throughout the year such as the Dragon Boat Race, Columbus Arts Festival, Pride Festival, Red, White, and Boom, Jazz & Rib Fest, Festival Latino, and more.
-If you just want to relax, you can sit and watch the fountains at Bicentennial Park or take in a Rhythm on the River concert during the summer, hang out on the patio at Milestone 229 or COSI CityScape, or just sit on the “porch” swings along the river.
+If you just want to relax, you can sit and watch the fountains at Bicentennial Park, hang out on the patio at Milestone 229 or just sit on the “porch” swings along the river.
 Don’t forget to check it out in December when the Mile is all lit up for the holidays!